Program Contact: Marisa Testa 203-582-8264

 All students admitted to the program must meet the established abilities and expectations.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted or may be dismissed from the program.

 Students are required to verify they understand and meet the technical standards or that they believe that, with certain reasonable accommodations, the technical standards can be met.
 Verification of understanding includes the student reading, signing and returning a copy of the Technical Standards Agreement to the program director.
-A listing of the technical standards and an agreement form is located in the Diagnostic Medical Sonography student handbook as well as on the program’s web page
+A listing of the technical standards can be found on the program’s web page, and an agreement form is located in the Diagnostic Medical Sonography student handbook.

 Transportation